 2. Advice for contacting.

 There used to be an option under your Contact Information section to write a few lines about whom you want to contact/connect with you and why.
-LinkedIn surreptitiously moved this section to the Settings & Privacy section (which used to be the “Privacy and Settings” section – go figure).
+It no longer exists – sorry folks!

 3. Creating and viewing secondary language profiles.